Back to the SRP News

 The Path to PARC

 Jan’s entire career has been fixated on creating disruptive technologies.
 He initially focused on making computers reason at Unigraphics (now part of Siemens).
-He then pursued changing how Boeing designs and builds things.
-Following his time at Boeing, Jan managed a comprehensive portfolio to enable breakthrough capabilities as a Program Manager at the Defense Advanced Research Projects Agency (DARPA).
-Today, he is the Head of Research at PARC, leading the research, development, and commercialization of disruptive technologies in cleantech, intelligent assistance and next generation production.
+He then joined Boeing, where his work centered upon evolving how the company designs and builds its products.
+Next up, Jan was a Program Manager at the Defense Advanced Research Projects Agency (DARPA), where he managed a comprehensive portfolio to enable breakthrough capabilities.
+Today, he is the Head of Research at PARC, where he leads the research, development, and commercialization of disruptive technologies in cleantech, intelligent assistance, and next-generation production.

-Ironically, one of his favorite subjects in college was a course on very large-scale integration (VLSI).
-The textbook on this pioneering work was written by Lynn Conway and Carver Mead, while Lynn Conway was at PARC, and funded through a DARPA program.
-Now being at PARC after DARPA, he feels like he has come full circle from where he started.
+Ironically, one of his favorite subjects in college was a course on very large-scale integration ("VLSI," to those in the know).
+The textbook on this pioneering work was written by Carver Mead and Lynn Conway.
+The authors happened to write it while Conway herself worked at PARC, and the book was funded through a DARPA program.
+Having joined PARC after his tenure at DARPA, Jan feels like he has come full circle from where he started.

 The best part of my job is working with amazing people who are moving into the future with a spirit of innovation.